LeNPaul/hungry-minds/_posts/2021-02-23-how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages.md

 #### Create a GitHub account

-In order to get your Jekyll site hosted on GitHub Pages, you will need to create a GitHub account if you don't have one already.
-Navigate to [GitHub](https://github.com/) and click on "Sign Up" at the top right to create your account.
+In order to get your Jekyll site hosted on GitHub Pages, you will need to create a GitHub account if you do not have one already.
+Navigate to [GitHub](https://github.com/) and click on "Sign up" at the top right to create your account.
 [The free pricing plan](https://github.com/pricing) is more than enough for our purposes.

 ![GitHub Home Page]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-1.png" }})

 #### Install GitHub Desktop

 [GitHub Desktop](https://desktop.github.com/) allows you to interface with your GitHub repositories without having to use the command line.
-We will be using GitHub Desktop to import our Jekyll theme and publish blog posts and changes to your site.
+We will be using GitHub Desktop to import our Jekyll theme make changes to the site, and publish blog posts.

 Once you have [downloaded and installed GitHub Desktop](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/installing-github-desktop), navigate to the "Preferences" screen and ensure that you are logged into your GitHub account.